 - Predicting the location of corrosion sites and assessing the severity of the corrosion

-- Identifying the location and extent of corrosion protection measures required against galvanic corrosion (e.g. coatings, paints etc)
+- Identifying the location and extent of corrosion protection measures such as coatings required

-- Improving designs by simulating the impact of alternative material choices to minimize corrosion
+- Improving and optimising designs by predicting the best material choices to minimize corrosion

-- Assessing the impact of coating degradation over time and coating damage conditions
+- Perform “What If” scenarios to assess the impact of coating degradation over time and coating damage conditions

-- Simulation of the time dependent effects caused by changes of coating breakdown factor or corrosion of a surface finish or sacrificial coating which exposes the substrate
+- Simulation of the time dependent effects caused by changes of corrosion of a surface finish or sacrificial coating which exposes the substrate

 - More realistic, and informative, than simply comparing potential difference in the electrochemical series.